The best ring lights in 2025

 How to choose the best ring light for you

 Firstly, you'll want to consider whether you want a ring light or a different type of light.
 Ring lights are the best for vlogging or beauty content, as they're primarily aimed at lighting faces.
-If you are doing lots of different types of video, one of the best ring light alternatives above might be the better choice for you.
+If you are doing lots of different types of video, you might want to look into a traditional light instead.

 If you do want a ring light, with so many available at so many different price points, how do you choose which model is right for you?